unixpickle/cubezapp/assets/scripts/model/README.md

  * `name` - string - the user-assigned puzzle name
  * `icon` - string - the icon identifier
+ * `scrambler` - string - the type of puzzle.js scrambler to use
+ * `scrambleType` - string - the subtype of the scrambler to use
+ * `scrambleLength` - int - the number of moves to use in the scramble if applicable
- * `lastUsed` - int - the UNIX time in milliseconds that the user last modified or switched to this puzzle.
+ * `lastUsed` - int - the UNIX time in milliseconds that the user last modified or switched to this puzzle
  * `id` - string - the unique identifier of the puzzle. **This field will not be present if the puzzle has not been added to the store.**